andrewrobertmadsen/career-night/index.md

    - Housing
      - How much home will you be able to afford with this career?
 With our historically low interest rates, estimate this as 4x the average annual earnings for the career.
      - Realtor.com shows that asking prices for homes in our neighborhood are currently $460,000 to $590,000.
 Could you afford a home in our neighborhood with this career?
+4. Come Wednesday night prepared to discuss your answers the above questions for the career you were assigned.